 What's Happening Now

-Over the next few months, crews will be in the neighborhood locating utilities, surveying, inspecting sewer pipes and manholes with closed circuit TV, and drilling to take soil and pavement samples.
-This information will help engineers decide which locations need repair and what construction methods are best for each location.
-Learn more about these pre-construction activities by visiting the Pre-Construction webpage.
+You may see crews in the neighborhood locating utilities, surveying, inspecting sewer pipes and manholes with closed circuit TV, and drilling to take soil and pavement samples, and trimming trees or removing vegetation.
+For more information about pre-construction activities, visit the Pre-Construction webpage for more information.

 Public and Private Property Access